miladrahimi/laravel-jwt-auth/README.md

 ### Configuration

-Add JWT guard in your `config/auth.php` like the example.
+Add as many as JWT guard you need in your `config/auth.php` like the example.

 ```
 'guards' => [